Khilchipur: Demographics

 As of 2001 India census Khilchipur had a population of 18,928.
 Males constitute 51% of the population and females 49%.
 Khilchipur has an average literacy rate of 61%, higher than the national average of 59.5%: male literacy is 72%, and female literacy is 51%.
 In Khilchipur, 16% of the population is under 6 years of age.

 Economy

 Khilchipur comes under the category of very backward place, economically it is very weak.

-There is no railway station in khilchipur.
+There is now new railway station in khilchipur.
 465679 is pin code of Khilchipur.

 ACME Solar group establish his 25 MW plant in Khilchipur.